achildress83/car_pricer/README.md

 - **rf_agent.py:** calls random forest model to price the new car description.
 - **ensemble_agent.py:** uses linear regression (features are predicted prices, target is actual price) to weight the contribution of all three models' to the ensemble
 ### Agent Framework
-- agent.py: Superclass for all agents used for color coded logging
+- **agent.py:** Superclass for all agents used for color coded logging
-- planning_agent.py:
-- messaging_agent.py:
-- memory.json:
-- deal_agent_framework.py:
+- **memory.json:** memory bank of seen deals
+- **screener_agent.py:** screens deals by scraping rss feed, filtering for cars that meet criteria (make, model, year), then checks memory to return only new deals not in memory.
+- **messaging_agent.py:** Sends push notification when there's a qualified opportunity via Pushover API.
+- **planning_agent.py:** coordinates the workflow for a deal.
+1) uses ScreenerAgent to find deals; 2) EnsambleAgent to estimate; 3) MessagingAgent to notify.
+- **deal_agent_framework.py:** runs planner and writes new deals to memory.
 ### Deployment
-- service.py: loads "specialist" quantized 4bit OSS model finetuned on the training set from local folder and spins up Modal VM to run inference on car descriptions.
+- **service.py:** loads "specialist" quantized 4bit OSS model finetuned on the training set from local folder and spins up Modal VM to run inference on car descriptions.
-- classic_car_pricer.py:
+- **classic_car_pricer.py:** runs the agent workflow (via DealAgentFramework class), launches the web UI, and sends push notifications for new opportunities.
 ### Notebooks
 Excluding the colab notebook, these notebooks were used for experimenting, testing, and building the functions that make up the final classes and scripts.
 - dataset.ipynb: